Shoeless Joe Jackson Musuem – Greenville, South Carolina

 Now used as a museum to remember Greenville’s beloved baseball son, Jackson’s house was dismantled and moved three miles from its original location of 119 East Wilburn Avenue to the historic West End of Greenville behind the new Flour Baseball Field.
 The address is 356 Field Street – a nod to Shoeless Joe’s lifetime batting average of .356, which stands as the third highest in baseball’s history!

-Many thanks to Joseph Baker of Summerville who contributed both this photo and much of the information that accompanies it.
+Many thanks to Joseph Baker who contributed both this photo and much of the information that accompanies it.

 GPS Coordinates: 34.841507,-82.407296

 Shoeless Joe Jackson Musuem Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Shoeless Joe Jackson Musuem, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!